Pin header: Shrouded or box header

 Pin headers with a plastic guide box around them are known as a shrouded header or box header (BH) and are normally used in combination with insulation-displacement connectors (IDC) for ribbon cables.
 A square notch (key) in the shroud prevents placing the connector (polarised by a "bump" on one side) the wrong way around.
 Some are available without the square notch cutout.
+Others have levers on the ends of the box to allow the attached connector to be removed more easily.

 Polarizer key

 Some systems polarize or key the pin header connection with something that fills and blocks one of the holes in the sockets.

 One pin of the wrong pin header (or the correct pin header rotated in the wrong orientation) hits that obstruction and prevents an incorrect connection.
 The correct pin header has one or more pins in the header removed or clipped to indicate a key for correct orientation.

 Keyed connections are very commonly used on computer motherboards, for example those conforming to the ATX standard.

 2×5 shrouded header with one pin missing for USB 1.1/2.0 connector expansion from an ATX motherboard.

 Standard USB 3.0 / 3.x Gen 1 19-pin shrouded header (20 with one missing).

 USB 9-pin and 19-pin headers.

 Motherboard front panel connector for PC speaker, power and reset buttons, and power and HDD-activity LEDs.

 Various pin headers on a motherboard (bottom), including HD Audio (keyed 15-pin), front panel, and more.